cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

     }
     ```

-If you relaunch `npm run dev`, you should see the current height going up.
+Relaunch `npm run dev`.
+You should see the current height going up.

 ## Handle blocks

-Starting on your journey of indexing games, you are going to take each block and listen to the relevant events in it.
+To begin your journey of indexing games, you are going to take each block and listen to the relevant events.
 Here, relevant events are found in 3 locations:

 1. A transaction with a `NewGameCreated` event.
 2. A transaction with a `GameRejected` event.
 3. An `EndBlock` with a `GameForfeited` event.

-First start by getting each block from your last saved state.
+First, start by getting each block from your last saved state.
 Update `poll`:

 ```typescript
 const poll = async () => {